SnailyCAD/snailycad-bot/README.md

-# discord-bot-template
+# SnailyCADv4 Discord Bot

-Discord.js bot template with ESM, Prisma, MongoDB TypeScript, ESLint and Prettier.
+A self-hostable Discord bot that integrates with SnailyCADv4

 ## Installation